HAAAP family

 The Hydroxy/Aromatic Amino Acid Permease (HAAAP) Family (TC# 2.A.42) is a member of the large Amino Acid-Polyamine-OrganoCation (APC) Superfamily of secondary carrier proteins.
 Members of the HAAAP family all function in amino acid uptake.
-Homologues are present in a large number of Gram-negative and Gram-positive bacteria, with at least one member classified from archaea (TC# 2.A.42.1.7, Thermococcus barophilus).
+Homologues are present in many Gram-negative and Gram-positive bacteria, with at least one member classified from archaea (TC# 2.A.42.1.7, Thermococcus barophilus).

 Structure

 Proteins of the HAAAP family possess 403-443 amino acyl residues and exhibit eleven putative or established TransMembrane α-helical Spanners (TMSs).
 These proteins exhibit topological features common to the eukaryotic amino acid/auxin permease (AAAP) family (TC# 2.A.18).
 These proteins also exhibit limited sequence similarity with some of the AAAP family members.
-A phylogenetic relationship has been proposed between members of the HAAAP family and APC family since they exhibit limited sequence similarity with one another.
+A phylogenetic relationship has been proposed between members of the HAP family and the APC family since they exhibit limited sequence similarity with one another.

-As of early 2016, there is no crystal structural data available for members of the HAAAP family in RCSB.
+As of early 2016, no crystal structural data is available for members of the HAAAP family in RCSB.